-Trailer Sway Control (TSC)
+Trailer Sway Control (TSC) - If Equipped

 The TSC system uses sensors in the vehicle to recognize an excessively swaying trailer and will take the appropriate actions to attempt to stop the sway.
 The system may reduce engine power and apply the brake of the appropriate wheel(s) to counteract the sway of the trailer.
 TSC will become active automatically once an excessively swaying trailer is recognized.
 No driver action is required.
 Note that TSC cannot stop all trailers from swaying.
-Always use caution when towing a trailer and 5 follow the trailer tongue weight recommendations.
-Refer to "Trailer Towing" in this section..
-When TSC is functioning, the "ESP/TCS Indicator Light" will flash, the engine power may be reduced and you may feel the brakes being applied to individual wheels to attempt to stop the trailer from swaying.
-TSC is disabled when the ESP system is in the "Partial Off" or "Full Off" modes.
+Always use caution when towing a trailer and follow the trailer tongue weight recommendations.
+Refer to "Trailer Towing" in "Starting and Operating" for further information.
+When TSC is functioning, the "ESP Off Indicator Light" will flash, the engine power may be reduced and you may feel the brakes being applied to individual wheels to attempt to stop the trailer from swaying.
+TSC is disabled when the ESC system is in the "Partial Off" or "Full Off" modes.

-TSC is only active in the default "ESP On" mode.
-TSC can be disabled by pressing the ESP OFF switch and entering "ESP Partial Off" mode.
-It is not active in the "ESP Partial Off" or "ESP Off" modes.
-Please refer to the ESP portion of this section for an explanation of the different ESP operating modes.
+TSC is only active in the default "ESC On" mode.
+TSC can be disabled by pressing the "ESC Off" switch and entering "ESC Partial Off" mode.
+It is not active in the "ESC Partial Off" or "ESC Off" modes.
+Refer to the ESC portion of this section for an explanation of the different ESC operating modes.